AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	A sub-element of *Data quality* that should provide information about the events or source data used in the creation of the data resource.
 This will be useful in determining whether the data is fit for purpose.

 :Guidance:
-	The lineage differs from the `abstract <#abstract>`__ in that it covers ‘how’ the dataset was created as opposed the ‘what’ and ‘why’ of the dataset.
+	The lineage differs from the `abstract <#abstract>`__ in that it covers 'how' the dataset was created as opposed the 'what' and 'why' of the dataset.
 A brief technical description should be given noting any sources and processes used.
 Any procedures or protocol associated with the update of the dataset should also be noted, along with notes on previous updates.